PacketAnglers/atd-avd-l2ls-campus/README.md

 4. Attaches configlets to devices
 5. Creates Tasks

 > You will need to create a Change Control in CVP to execute the tasks.
-This can be automated as well with setting `execute_tasks: true` in the playbook.
+This can be automated by setting `execute_tasks: true` in the playbook `deploy-cvp.yml`.

 ``` bash
 make deploy-cvp